mayssn/leSpa/README.md

 # Le Spa Amman

+Le spa's website has both a client and admin portal.
+All of the client side content is stored on Mongodb and can be managed in the admin portal.

 ## The client portal

 Le Spa is one of the highest rated spas in Amman, Jordan.